 Comparison of progress of pupils in a range of vulnerable groups is closely tracked to ensure no group achieves less well than others.

-Pupil Asset targets and progress tracking are based on Pupil Asset Points (PAPs).
-To show progress within a level there are 6 steps, each one having a Pupil Asset Point (PAP) value of 1 point.
+To show progress within a stage, there are 6 steps, each one having a value of 1 point.
 These are:

 On progress reports, they shown as, for example, P5 Beg +.
-Beyond P9 Pupil Asset records as a Stage instead of Year.
+Beyond P9 the Elms tracker records as a Stage instead of Year.
 For example Stage 2 Emb.

 END OF KEY STAGE 2 AND 4 PROGRESS

-The prior attainment of learners at the beginning of each Key Stage is the starting point for developing expectations and setting challenging targets.
-Targets for the end of Key Stage 2 (Year 6) are based on the assessment of learners at the end of Key Stage 1.
-End of Key Stage 4 targets (Year 11) are based on the end of Key Stage 2 assessment.
+The prior attainment of learners at the beginning of each Phase is the starting point for developing expectations and setting challenging targets.
+Targets for the end of the Middle School (Y8) are based on the assessment of learners at the end of the Lower School (Y4).
+End of Upper School targets (Year 11) are based on the end of Middle School assessment.